radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 uid=superadmin,ou=globalusers,cn=config
 Member of the Directory Administrator Group.

-You can use these default users for delegated administration of RadiantOne activities, or you can add your own users to the various admin roles as described in the Managing Delegation Administration Roles section in the RadiantOne System Administration Guide.
+You can use these default users for delegated administration of RadiantOne activities, or you can add your own users to the various admin roles as described in: [Assigning Users to Roles](../introduction/control-panel-overview/#assigning-users-to-roles)

 To use the default users, you can log in to the Control Panel with any of the following (depending on the configuration you want to manage).
-For details on the privileges and associated activities these users can perform, please see the RadiantOne System Administration Guide.
+For details on the privileges and associated activities these users can perform, please see: [Default Delegated Admin Roles](../introduction/control-panel-overview/#default-delegated-admin-roles)

 user: aciadmin
 password: <set to the same password you defined for the super user (cn=directory manager)